CheruiyotDev/RoadToReact/README.md

 ## Lifting State in React

-The process of moving state from one component to another, is called lifting state.
+- The process of moving state from one component to another, is called lifting state.
+- Rule of thumb: Always manage state at a component level where every component that’s interested in it is one that either manages the state (using information directly from state, e.g. App component) or a component below the state managing component (using information from props, e.g. List or Search components)